jbnetapp/ontapShellRestAPI/README.md

 The script needs to be used with **python 3**

-The folowing python modules must be installed (windows):
+The following  python modules must be installed (windows):
 ```
 pip install ssl
 pip install json